 Obviously a good old fashioned yard sale is a great way to get rid of a lot of things at once.
 People come to a yard sale expecting a bargain, so you won’t be able to demand as high a price as if you sell things individually.
 But sometimes the payoff is worth not keeping up with a big pile of stuff for a long time.

 Advertise your yard sale on any of the websites listed above.

 Ebay or Local Sales?

 When should you sell on a national platform like Ebay rather than locally?
-If you have an item that’s not as high in demand, you are usually better off on Ebay.
-You can reach a larger audience of people.
-The guy who would love to have your magenta elf shoes might live halfway across the country from you.
+If you have an item that’s not high in demand, you are usually better off on Ebay.
+There, you can reach a larger audience of people.
+After all, the guy who would love to have your magenta elf shoes might live halfway across the country from you.

 Local sales are better for hard to ship items and for things that are special to your area.
 Your Cincinnati Reds jersey will have a higher demand in Cincinnati.